Break & Learn

 * The CDISC USDM data model is developed in cooperation with the TransCelerate Digital Data Flow initiative.

-Recorded on 25 May 2023
+Recorded on 11 October 2023

 Reducing the validation burden of clinical reporting